Spider-Man: Into the Spider-Verse-2018

 The suave Myra uncovers the plot and instead plans to kill Lester and place the blame on his scheming former girlfriend, Irene (Gloria Grahame).

-As a rabid fan of Ms. Crawford and her talents, my opinion leans towards the film belonging exclusively to the star.
-With her expressive eyes and mannerisms, the role is tailor-made for her talents and not too far from the role she would later play in What Ever Happened to Baby Jane?
+As a rabid fan of Ms. Crawford and her talents, I lean towards the film’s being exclusively hers.
+With her expressive eyes and mannerisms, the role is tailor-made for her and not too far from the role she would later play in What Ever Happened to Baby Jane?
 (1966).

-As the strong yet beleaguered character Myra has been unsuccessful in the romance department and after a glimmer of hope is devastated when she realizes she is being played for a fool.
+As a strong yet beleaguered character, Myra has been unsuccessful in the romance department.
+After a glimmer of hope, she is devastated when she realizes she is being played for a fool.

-Thanks to Crawford her pain and humiliation are palpable and her subsequent paranoia believable without overacting too much for effect.
+Thanks to Crawford, her pain and humiliation are palpable, and her subsequent paranoia is believable without overacting too much for effect.

-From a plot and pacing perspective, the film is never boring and contains many twists and turns and surprises galore which will undoubtedly keep audiences engaged.
-The action moves along in stellar form and never tires as the viewer will undoubtedly anticipate a cool ending.
+From a plot and pacing perspective, the film is never dull and contains many twists and surprises, which will undoubtedly keep audiences engaged.
+The action moves in stellar form and never tires as the viewer anticipates an incredible ending.

-The final chapter is fraught with chase scenes throughout the streets of San Francisco as a terrified Myra runs through the streets clad in a black coat and a white head shawl, wearing high-heels naturally while being chased by a crazed Lester.
+The final chapter is fraught with chase scenes throughout the streets of San Francisco.
+A terrified Myra runs through the streets clad in a black coat and a white head shawl, wearing high heels naturally, while being chased by a crazed Lester.

-Sudden Fear adds some clever camera angles and cinematography mentions making it slightly left of center and creative looking with cool shadows throughout.
+Sudden Fear adds clever camera angles and cinematography, making it slightly left of center and creative looking with cool shadows throughout.

 Elements of Hitchcock emerge as a shaky hallway scene featuring a lumbering Lester approaches the camera.
-Closeups of the actors and the illuminating black-and-white lighting provide a glowing look to the film.
+Closeups of the actors and the illuminating black-and-white lighting give the film a glowing look.

 Shots of a gun, a pendulum swinging representing a clock, or a bottle labeled “poison” add elements of tension.